-Science experiment shows parents dangers of sending sick kids to school
+Schools and kids are full of gross germs, as science lesson shows

 Other teachers now say this simple experiment is part of their first week of school rundown.

-‘Hot zones’ are breading grounds for germs
+‘Hot zones’ are breeding grounds for germs

 Dr. Harley Rotbart, University of Colorado pediatric professor, calls schools “germ candy stores.”